Density estimation on smooth manifolds with normalizing flows: Related work

 \section{Related work}

-\paragraph{Learning the manifold structure.} The work closest to ours is that of \citet{brehmer2020flows}.
-They, too, split training into two distinct phases.
-Initially they learn the data manifold via an embedding $g: \M \rightarrow \R^{K}$, which can be considered a composition $f \circ \phi$ with $\phi: \M \rightarrow \R^{D}$ the manifold chart and $f: \R^{D} \rightarrow \R^{K}$ an injective map.
-Then they learn the density on the manifold via a transformation $h: \R^D \rightarrow \R^D$.
+\paragraph{Learning the manifold structure.} \citet{brehmer2020flows} propose learning the topological structure of the manifold separately from learning the probability distribution on it and so they split training into two distinct phases.
+Initially they learn a reconstruction of the data manifold via an embedding $g: \M \rightarrow \R^{D}$, which can be considered a composition $f \circ \phi$ with $\phi: \M \rightarrow \R^{d}$ the manifold chart and $f: \R^{d} \rightarrow \R^{D}$ a smooth, injective map.
+Then they learn the density on the manifold via a transformation $h: \R^d \rightarrow \R^d$.
 A crucial limitation is that the data manifold is assumed to be covered by the single chart $\phi$, i.e.\ it is homeomorphic to Euclidean space.
 The model, thus, cannot represent non-trivial manifolds. \citet{lou2020neural} proposed another closely related method treating the exponential map as a chart.
 Since the exponential map $\exp: T_{x}\M \rightarrow \M$ is a local diffeomorphism between the (Euclidean) tangent space at $x$ and the manifold $\M$, it is treated as a chart $\phi$ centered at $x$.
-They learn a vector field in $T_{x}\M$ by solving a local ODE for a short time interval $[t_s, t_e]$, which is mapped to $\M$ by the expmap.
+They learn a vector field in $T_{x}\M$ by solving a local ODE for a short time interval, which is mapped onto $\M$ by the expmap.
 They use the inverse chart, $\log: \M \rightarrow T_{x'}\M$, to map to the new tangent space centered at $x'$ and repeat the process.
-In principle, this scheme is general, but in practice, the exponential and logarithmic maps are prohibitively expensive for high dimensional manifolds.\looseness=-1
+In principle, this scheme is general, but in practice, the exponential and logarithmic maps are prohibitively expensive for high dimensional manifolds. \citet{rozen2021moser} propose Moser flow (MF), a generative model where the learned density consists of a source distribution minus the divergence of a neural network.
+Therefore, their suggested model falls within the broader family of continuous normalizing flows (CNFs), however they approximate the local divergence operator instead of solving the ODE, achieving significant speedups against CNF-based models (such as e.g. \citet{grathwohl2018ffjord, mathieu2020riemannian}) in low dimensions.
+An important limitation, however, is that the divergence is computationally expensive to approximate in high dimensions, limiting the applicability of MF to general high dimensional settings.
+Finally, works that learn an atlas of the manifold have appeared in the literature. \citet{DBLP:journals/tip/NascimentoSML14} use Gaussian processes for the chart maps which are combined probabilistically to form an atlas, \citet{DBLP:conf/cvpr/PitelisRA13} combine local linear models into an atlas by minimizing a regularized reconstruction error that encourages a small number of charts. \citet{DBLP:conf/nips/Brand02} uses a mixture of kernel-based linear projections to build a common coordinate system of connected Euclidean patches.
+Finally, \citet{schonsheck2019chart} propose autoencoder-based coordinate maps to construct their atlas.